OmarDahmen/IEEEXtreme-11.0/README.md

 # IEEEXtreme-11.0
 IEEEXtreme is a global challenge in which teams of student members, supported by an IEEE Student Branch, advised and proctored by an IEEE Member, compete in a 24-hour time span, starting on October 14, 2017 at 00:00 UTC and ending at 23:59 UTC, against each other to solve a set of programming problems.

 I participated in this competition with some freinds.
 The team name was "ImagineDragons".
+We had other ... so we couldn't participate effectively

 Here is some of our submissions!